quantlab-tutorium/tutorium-2021-1/ReadMe.md

+## 9 - 06/21 Valuation using the finmath library

+The exercise demonstrates how to use the library to value options and how to use modular pieces to change the result of reusable code.

+### Valuation exercise

+Please complete the methods in OptionPricing in the order they are found.

+First try to find an analytic approach to pricing a European call and a digital option under the Black-Scholes model.
+(The digital option pays 1, when the underlying is greater or equal the strike at the time of maturity).

+Next try to implement the same valuations via Monte-Carlo simulation.

+Now switch the model for a Bachelier model.
+Don't worry when the resulting prices don't align, they shouldn't.

+### Bonus

+You can implement your own product to be evaluated by the Monte-Carlo simulation.
+Have a look at the Straddle option and complete the getValue method.
+(The Straddle option is a combination of a European call and put option at the same strike and maturity.)

+Then you can complete the last two methods in the OptionPricing class, which evaluate the option under Black-Scholes and Bachelier respectively.

 ## 8 - 06/14 Brownian Motion

 Today we create our own process.
 The `SimplisticProcess` is to store a discretized realization of a (markovian)